DeclanRussell/NvidiaAIDenoiser/README.md

 # NVidia AI Denoier command line tool

 This is a simple implementation of NVidia AI denoiser.
-Unfortunately this currently depends on Qt at the moment, in the future I may remove this dependency.
+You can find a pre-built windows distribution on my website [here](https://declanrussell.com/portfolio/nvidia-ai-denoiser/).
 To build you will need to download optix 5.+ and copy over the following to contrib/optix/bin as they were too big for the repo,
 * optix.1.dll
 * optix_denoiser.dll
 * cudnn64_7.dll
 * cudart64_90.dll

 These libraries will also need to be copied to the bin directory or add them to your path to run the app.
-The scons build will copy these from the contrib to the bin for you.
+The scons build will copy the required dlls from the contrib to the bin for you.
 You may also need to update your driver as I did.
 ## Usage
 Command line parameters
 * -i [string] : path to input image